 As is said in the compendium: security is a personal affair.
 But since security is so encompassing, the different facets have to be pointed out before one is aware of them.

-Since security has to be tailored to the specific place, a Security Instruction has to be worked out by every mission as no place is like another..
-It will emphasize the parts of the security aspect which is important for the user,
+Since security has to be tailored to the specific place, a Security Instruction has to be worked out by every mission as no place is like another...
+It will emphasize the parts of the security aspect which is important for the user.

 The group will appreciate any feedback making it possible to include it in the next update.